hsma-programme/5d_geopandas/README.md

 > The module lecture slides are available in this repo, and the lecture is scheduled to take place on the afternoon of 31 January 2023.

+##  Set up environment locally

+You can either attempt these exercises via an online environment called [BinderHub](https://mybinder.org/v2/gh/hsma5/5d_geopandas/HEAD) (no local installs required).
+Otherwise, to get the correct libraries and versions locally it is recommended that you use the provided conda `environment.yml` file.
+To create and activate the `geopandas` environment follow the instructions below.

+To create environment.
+Navigate to the `binder` folder.

+`conda env create -f environment.yml`

+To activate environment:

+`conda activate geopandas`

+To deactivate:

+`conda deactivate`

+To remove the environment (if desired):

+`conda env remove -n geopandas`

 ## Description of materials.

 We'll get straight into a guided code along before you'll work within your PSGs to complete an exercise.